Nature curiosity: Why and how do turtles breathe with their butts?

 In the cold of winter, turtles enter a state of brumation.
 Brumation is essentially the same as hibernation, but reptiles brumate while mammals hibernate.

-The technical term for this butt-breathing is cloacal respiration, and it's not quite like the breathing you do, or even like turtles do when they are above water, according to the McGill University Office of Science and Society.
+The technical term for this butt-breathing is cloacal respiration, and it's not quite like the breathing you do, or even like turtles do when they are above water, the university Office of Science and Society reports.

 Through cloacal respiration, turtles get oxygen from the water by moving the water over their body surfaces covered in blood vessels.
 Turtles have a cloaca, which is essentially their butt, that has a lot of blood vessels, so the most efficient way to get oxygen is through the cloaca, hence the term cloacal respiration.